-But you need to be so dedicated to doing your own laser therapy at home, and so precise in your applications, that I think it unlikely to work for a lot of people.
+Nevertheless, you need to be very dedicated to doing your own laser therapy at home, and very precise in your applications.
+So I still believe that laser comb treatment is likely to be problematic for a lot of people.
 Far easier (albeit far more expensive) to leave it to the experts at clinics.

 And some HairMax

 LaserComb reviews from customers echo that point, adding that this product did nothing to help their hair regrow, possibly made it worse, and that its one laser diode split into nine beams with a mirror is a cheap design and not powerful enough.

 So, in other words, compared to clinics, it looks like using a laser comb for hair loss is not such a good idea.

 Helping people with hair loss is something I personally take very seriously.
 And I would hope that's something laser comb manufacturer's would do too.

 So, in writing this review, I emailed several companies to ask for some very basic specifications of their hand-held laser comb products.
 Unfortunately though, most did not bother to reply.

 I asked for the following information:

 The products I asked about unsuccessfully were:

 Only Lexington answered these questions (about its HairMax LaserComb Advanced 7 model), albeit that some details were kept confidential.